-Total volume does not represent revenue earned by the Company, but rather the total dollar value of transactions processed by merchants under contractual agreement with the Company.
-Adjusted EBITDA is a non-IFRS measure.
-This measure is not a recognized measure under IFRS and does not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other companies.
-The Company refers the reader to the "Non-IFRS and Other Financial Measures" section of the 2023 MD&A, which section is incorporated by reference herein, and to the section entitled "Appendix - Non-IFRS and Other Financial Measures" of this Circular, for definitions and reconciliations of these measures to the most directly comparable IFRS measure (as applicable).
-The 2023 MD&A is available at https://investors.nuvei.com and under the Company's profiles on SEDAR+ at www.sedarplus.ca and on EDGAR at www.sec.gov.
+&lt;sup>2 Combined leverage ratio is a non-IFRS ratio.
+This ratio is not a recognized measure under IFRS and does not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other companies.
+The Company refers the reader to the "Non-IFRS and Other Financial Measures" section of the 2023 MD&A, which section is incorporated by reference herein, and to the section entitled "Appendix - Non-IFRS and Other Financial Measures" of this Circular, for a definition and reconciliation of Combined leverage ratio to the most directly comparable IFRS measure.